tailrecursion/boot/README.md

 # Boot

+> Boot is moving to [boot-clj/boot](https://github.com/boot-clj/boot) starting
+> with version 2.0.0.
+Version 1.x.x will remain in maintenance mode here.

 Boot is a shell interpreter for scripts written in Clojure.
 It is designed to be used with the “shebang” style of shell scripts to provide a simple means to have single file, self-contained scripts in Clojure that can include dependencies and